 ⁿ/ₐ To date, TikTok has not allowed state-controlled media to advertise on its app.

 Twitch has removed Russian state-controlled media channels but allows other state-controlled media to advertise and participate in its advertising programs.

 14. Establish a policy against the distribution of hacked materials

-ⁿ/ₐ Snap’s semi-closed Discover product makes it near-impossible for bad actors to publish hacked materials directly to its app.
+ⁿ/ₐ Snap’s semi-closed Discover product makes it near-impossible for hackers or their affiliates to publish hacked materials for large audiences directly to its app.